Author's Best Practices

 - the published version, i.e. the publisher-generated PDF of the article.

-We also recommend that authors deposit their final drafts in E-prints as soon as they are accepted for publication.
-This provides the author with the advantages of early dissemination and increased visibility, helps to maximize the impact of the research and ensures compliance with copyright law.
+Our Open Access policy provides that IMT authors (professors, researchers and PhD students) must archive an open access version of each publication produced in our institutional repository, IRIS.
+This offers to the author with the advantages of early dissemination and increased visibility, helps to maximize the impact of the research and ensures compliance with copyright law.
 In cases where the use of a publisher-formatted PDF is permitted, the accepted version can be replaced by the published version when available.

-Some journal publishers do not allow authors to post a copy of their article onto a departmental and/or institutional website.
-In this case the publication record will contain only the bibliographic information and the link to the article's DOI (digital object identifier) and its official URL on the journal or publisher website.
+Some journal publishers do not allow authors to post any open access version of their article onto a departmental and/or institutional website.
+In this case the publication record will contain only the bibliographic information, the link to the article's DOI (digital object identifier) and its official URL on the journal or publisher website.

 Finally, IMT encourages strongly the authors to publish under a Creative Commons License that gives them the right to share, use and build upon a work that they have created, retaining their copyright or to consider other Open Access strategies.